ShineThyuZan/BallGuru/README.md

 # BallGuru Application
-+ BallGuru App is for live football streaming for updated matches and can see updated soccer news.
++ The BallGuru App offers live football streaming for up-to-date matches and provides users with the latest soccer news.
-+ In the first Screen include Google ads skip sample video link and the user can watch easily when pressing the link.
++ The initial screen features Google ads, a skip option, and a sample video link, allowing users to easily access live streams by simply tapping the link.
-+ Include two screens, first for live games with time, prediction and watch link.
-Second to read player transfer news, UEFA teams information, and other content.
++ The app comprises two main screens: the first displays live games along with match times, predictions, and watch links for convenient viewing.
++ On the second screen, users can access player transfer news, UEFA team information, and additional content related to the football world.

 ## Tech